artandmath/AssetManager/README.md

 - Pieces of code from node_table are littered throughout the prototype.
 The comments in the code are from node_table, as such will be 90% incorrect.
 - Probably won't work with Microsoft Windows.
 - Won't work with url paths "smb://" etc

-## Special thanks
-- Thank you to Mitja Müller-Jend for his node_table panel for Nuke.
-Your code is some of the most readable I've ever encountered: https://gitlab.com/filmkorn/nuke_node_table
-- I apologize for basterdizing your wonderful code to hack together this prototype.